ParisaTork/tributes-learning/README.md

 - **Lack of steps/documentation or unclear delineation of processes and clarification on each member's role in the process**:
 Remote teams benefit from a shared understanding and documented distinctions and clear process steps.

+#### Best Tools for Remote Teams

+<ins>Centrally locating project progress and issue tracking</ins>

+For more simple development processes, an issue tracker like that built into Github/Gitlab may be sufficient.
+Using progress assignment, coordination, and tracking tools can help set to-do’s and let everyone check in on the status of a project, no matter where they are.
+Some projects might be large enough to require two types of project tracking (e.g., Basecamp for high-level project views and JIRA for granular, technical issue tracking).

+Suggested tools:
+- JIRA for issue and bug tracking
+- Asana
+- Confluence for documentation
+- Basecamp
+- Trello
+- Float
+- Issue tracking in Github/Gitlab

+<ins>Prototype apps for a tighter feedback loop</ins>
+Prototyping apps is crucial for rapid iteration.
+For mobile apps and user-facing software, prototyping allows for feedback and testing early on.
+Try one of these platforms to transform static designs into interactive mockups, allowing stakeholders to get the end view of a product.

+Suggested tools:
+- InVision
+- Flinto
+- Origami Studio
+- Justinmind
+- Marvel
+- AdobeXD

+<ins>Develop, deploy, and monitor in the cloud</ins>
+Software is getting more modular, and so are the IT environments we use to build, test and launch that software.
+Embracing this approach also makes sense for teams adopting a more distributed model.
+If you aren’t looking to invest in a large, expensive suite of integrated DevOps software, consider using different tools to divvy up aspects of your development cycle such as collaboration, testing, deployment, or monitoring.
+Some tools can multitask, so pick the one with the features you need.

+Suggested tools:
+- Bamboo
+- Capture for Jira
+- Docker
+- CircleCI
+- Hipchat
+- Amazon Web Services (AWS)
+- Other tools for monitoring: BigPandaHostedGraphite, Nagios, New Relic, Pager Duty, Pingdom, Splunk

+<ins>Consider security when sharing data and information</ins>
+What about protecting the data, systems, and communications that happen when you’re hiring remote freelancers?
+You might opt to use a virtual private network (VPN) to encrypt connections, grant limited FTP access, or limit rights and permissions when granting access to your server.
+Download Upwork’s Data Security whitepaper for practical tips on securely working with remote freelancers.

+Suggested tools:
+- Dropbox
+- SmartFile
+- Google Drive

+#### Best Practices for Rapidly Adopting a Remote Work Strategy

+Three Trust Pillars
+1. Trust that each person knows how to do the work.
+2. They’re accountable to each other.
+3. They’re doing their best in uncertain circumstances.

+*Consider these tips to help support your team as you all move forward:*

+- **Be available.** Communication is pivotal to your team’s success—and that includes creating space if someone needs to talk.
+Sometimes, people just need to feel heard, whether they have a conflict with a colleague, struggle with working on their own, or are anxious about news in their community.
+- **Create a sense of community.** Working from home can be isolating—something that can impact wellbeing as well as productivity.
+Find ways for your team to stay connected on a regular basis.
+Here are some ideas:
+    - **Daily coffee breaks:** A daily “coffee break” can give everyone a chance to catch up and talk about their day.
+    - **Weekly team meetings:** A weekly team meeting can help everyone share successes and stay in the loop.
+    - **Video calls:** Use video calls to keep your team engaged.
+Meetings have different dynamics when you aren’t sitting around the same table.
+Circulate an agenda ahead of time so your team can be prepared, and call on each person so everyone has a chance to speak.
+Pause frequently so there’s room for questions that may come up.
+- **Err on the side of overcommunication.** Particularly while everyone adjusts to new working arrangements, share frequently—whether it’s updates from the executive team or a progress report on current projects.
+- **Set clear expectations, roles, and responsibilities.** Reduce duplicated efforts and cross-communication by defining individual roles and responsibilities.
+For example, you might be the only one with remote access to sensitive customer information; another person may liaise with IT to troubleshoot tech problems.